flutter/website/src/codelabs/index.md

   by using slivers.

 * [Dart null safety in Action][] (workshop)<br>
-  An instructor-led workshop based on the [Null safety codelab][] on the dart.dev site.
+  An instructor-led workshop introducing the features that enable Dart's [null-safe][] type system.

 * [How to manage application states using inherited widgets][inherited-widget-ws] (workshop)<br>
   Learn how to manage the state of your app's data by